giantswarm/rfc/simplify-basedomain-usage/README.md

 ###### external-dns-app

 It uses the `baseDomain` to filter which DNS records to take care of.
 We could do the same thing we do with `cilium` and pass the `baseDomain` in the `default-apps-$provider` bundle.

+## Concerns raised during discussions and open questions.

+- Would these proposals add more differences between `capi` and `vintage` installations?
+- Could we default the new annotation somehow?

+## Deadline

+The RFC will be closed on the 04/05/2023.